ambki/RGeneProtHub/README.md

 Have you ever been in this situation?
 Probably you did if you were doing molecular research.
 That is the existential reason of **RGeneProtHub**: to facilitate researchers in their assessment of *omics* results.
 It is a very simple application that makes queries to mainstream databases of genes and proteins (*ensembl, Uniprot* and *Human Protein Atlas*) retrieving some important, useful and concisely selected information about them.
 And just answering a couple of pretty simple questions in your RStudio console!

+REQUIREMENTS:

+-   R and RStudio in their last version

+-   Python 3.10 or higher

+-   The program does **not** run without an active internet connection, so please make sure that you are connected.

 To use the application:

-1)  Assuming you already have R and RStudio up and running in your computer, install the library "reticulate" (<https://rstudio.github.io/reticulate/>) to be able to use Python code in R. You can do it by using:
+1)  nstall the library "reticulate" (<https://rstudio.github.io/reticulate/>) to be able to use Python code in R. You can do it by using:

     ```
     install.packages("reticulate")